Wild conductor exponents of curves: Symmetric covers and Theorem

-using the techniques of proposition \ref{prop:Cq_main}.
-Moreover, when $R_q=1$, we have equality on wild conductor exponents for all primes different from $q$.
-This is an alternative generalisation of the case $n=3$ of theorem \ref{thm:Sn_main}. \end{remark}
+using the techniques of Proposition \ref{prop:Cq_main}.
+Moreover, when $R_q=1$, we have equality on wild conductor exponents between $J_C$ and $J_B\times J_D^{(q-1)/2}$ for all primes different from $q$.
+This is an alternative generalisation of the case $n=3$ of Theorem \ref{thm:Sn_main}. \end{remark}